 #5.
 Customer Relationship

-You can nurture this relationship by asking customers if they are satisfied with your product, by asking clients to leave a review of your, and/or be sending them other valuable information at no extra cost.
+You can nurture this relationship by asking customers if they are satisfied with your product or service, asking clients to leave a review of your, and/or sending them other valuable information at no extra cost.

 Want to really be on top of your retention game?